LincolnUniLTL/AlmEZ/README.md

 Set up EZProxy login form and don't forget _loginbu.htm_.

 Possible to start with a hidden EZProxy form if you don't have a test instance of EZProxy.
+You can also add a second instance (e.g. auth2), add that in user.txt and add a hidden form using it, for ongoing development and testing.

 [Useful template for multiple login methods](https://gist.github.com/LincolnUniLTL/d19700b8be66d4f1ad6d).